InPersonAnalysis/customer_review_capston/README.md

 ### Project Description

 As the data science team at Booking.com, we analyzed the extensive customer review dataset for our partner hotels in the European region.
 Using natural language processing, sentiment analysis, and topic modeling we were able to identify key groups within the body of customers and key topic drivers of reviewers' scores.
-With the reviewers’ scores, we calculated a Net Promoter Score-styled metric for each hotel helping them understand their customer’s opinions so they can implement improvements based on the insight from our review analysis.
+From the reviewers’ scores, we calculated a Net Promoter Score-styled metric to gauge customer satisfaction more accurately.
+The end product of these various analyses is an interactive dashboard that presents each hotel with a summary of its customer service performance.

 ### Initial Questions
 - What words/topics are associated with positive or negative reviews?